Military Survivor Benefits: SBP, DIC, and What Your Family Needs to Know

 - Additional for each dependent child: $382.29 per month

-- Aid and Attendance addition: $400.70 per month if needed
+- Aid and Attendance addition: $400.70 per month if the surviving spouse needs daily help

 - Housebound addition: $186.36 per month

-- 8-year provision: Additional $330.54 if married 8+ years and veteran was 100% disabled at death
+- 8-year provision: Additional $330.54 if married 8+ years and the veteran was 100% disabled at death

 How to Enroll in SBP

-SBP enrollment typically occurs at retirement:
+SBP enrollment typically happens at retirement:

 - At retirement: Complete DD Form 2656 during retirement processing